digshake/CSJavaWUSTL/_sources/Module1-Types-and-Names/topic-1-4-assignment.rst

 |CodingEx| **Coding Exercise:**

-Run the code in ``OperatorExample`` to see all the operators in action.
+Run the code in ``E05OperatorExample`` to see all the operators in action.
 Do all of those operators do what you expected?
 What about ``2 / 3``?
 Isn't surprising that it prints ``0``?
 See the note below.

 .. note::